davidmasek/beacon/README-dev.md

   - 🟢 basic github setup
   - 🟢 CI for building/testing
   - need more time to verify / refine
-  - 🔴 stabilize DB + versioning/migrations
+  - 🟡 stabilize DB + versioning/migrations
 - 🟡 testing
   - 🟢 unit tests for storage
-  - 🟡 unit tests for CLI (TODO: test)
+  - 🟢 unit tests for CLI
   - 🟡 end-to-end "Go" test
     - done for heartbeat
     - want for web